gflexx/object-recognition-with-neural-nets/README.md

 # object-recognition-with-neural-nets

-I'm playing around with classifiers to build the ultimate tumor detector using neural networks.
+I'm playing around with classifiers to build the ultimate classfier using neural networks.
 Welcome to my playground.

 ## Getting Started